 - (g) Engaging in any sexual contact or conduct with or in the presence of a patient or a former patient who lacks the ability to consent for any reason, including medication or psychological or cognitive disability. - (h) Engaging in repeated or significant disruptive behavior or interaction with physicians, hospital personnel, patients, family members, or others that interferes with patient care or could reasonably be expected to adversely impact the quality of care rendered. - (i) Knowingly, recklessly or negligently divulging a privileged communication or other confidential patient health care information except as required or permitted by state or federal law. - (j) Performing an act constituting the practice of medicine and surgery without required informed consent under s.
 448.30, Stats. - (k) Aiding or abetting the practice of medicine by an unlicensed, incompetent, or impaired person or allowing another person or organization to use his or her license to practice medicine.
 This provision does not prohibit a Wisconsin physician or any other practitioner subject to this chapter from providing outpatient services ordered by a physician licensed in another state, if the physician who wrote the order saw the patient in the state in which the physician is licensed and the physician who wrote the order remains responsible for the patient. - (L) Violating the practice standards under s.
-BC 2.03 to practice medicine and surgery while serving as a medical director or physician who delegates and supervises services performed by non-physicians, including aiding or abetting any person's violation of s.
-BC 2.03. - (m) Prescribing a controlled substance to oneself as described in s.
+Cos 2.03 to practice medicine and surgery while serving as a medical director or physician who delegates and supervises services performed by non-physicians, including aiding or abetting any person's violation of s.
+Cos 2.03. - (m) Prescribing a controlled substance to oneself as described in s.
 961.38 (5), Stats. - (n) Practicing medicine in another state or jurisdiction without appropriate licensure.
-A physician has not violated this paragraph if, after issuing an order for services that complies with the laws of Wisconsin, his or her patient requests that the services ordered be provided in another state or jurisdiction. - (o) Abandoning a patient occurs when and active professional relationship between physician and patient is terminated by the physician and any of the following occur: - 1.
+A physician has not violated this paragraph if, after issuing an order for services that complies with the laws of Wisconsin, his or her patient requests that the services ordered be provided in another state or jurisdiction. - (o) Patient abandonment occurs when a physician without reasonable justification unilaterally withdraws from a physician-patient relationship by discontinuing a patient's treatment regimen when further treatment is medically indicated and any of the following occur: - 1.
 The physician fails to give the patient at least 30 days notice in advance of the date on which the physician's withdrawal becomes effective. - 2.
-The physician fails to allow for patient access to or transfer of the patient's health care record as required by law.
+The physician fails to allow for patient access to or transfer of the patient's health record as required by law.